-Within AMCAW, Julia is chair of the Curating for Excellence committee and vice chair of the Certification committee.
-The Curating for Excellence committee is responsible for promoting the excellence of work being created in metal clay through juried publications and exhibits.
+Within AMCAW, Julia is chair of the Curating for Excellence committee and the chair of the Member Engagement committee.
+The Curating for Excellence committee is responsible for promoting the excellence of work being created in metal clay through juried competitions, publications and exhibits.
 The Member Engagement committee seeks ways to increase the benefits of AMCAW membership, engage with the community and support everyone working with metal clay for fun or as a business.

 She is the Director of the Metal Clay Academy, an online resource for everyone interested in metal clay.
 Launched in 2008, Julia has been the webmaster, editor and researcher for this metal clay resource website from the beginning.

-Since 2008 she has been working on projects for the metal clay Masters Registry and she has achieved Registry Level 5, the only person in the world to achieve this level.
+From 2008 until 2019 she worked on projects for the metal clay Masters Registry and she achieved Registry Level 5, the only person in the world to achieve this level.
 The Registry programme closed at the end of June 2019.

 No-one completed the whole programme which involved achieving Registry Level 5 and submitting a master work.
 Julia submitted the master work in June 2019 but it didn’t pass.
 There is now no chance for her to resubmit another piece.
 She is satisfied that she achieved Registry Level 5, something no-one else in the world attained.
 To see all 50 of the projects Julia submitted over 10+ years, plus the master work, visit her website here.

 She wrote regularly for a number of magazines including Making Jewellery in the UK (which ceased publication in the Spring of 2019) and the international Metal Clay Artist Magazine which is now online at Creative Fire.